Skip to main content

 Housing

 Students who are accepted into the Academy and need housing assistance will be granted access to a network of available rooms and rentals in the local area.
 Securing acceptable housing is ultimately the student’s responsibility.
 We work with our community to provide the best possible options for accommodations.
-Please contact our Program Coordinator for further details.
+Please contact our Admissions Office for further details.

 International Students

-The Lyme Academy of Fine Arts welcomes all qualified applicants, including those outside the United States; however, we are currently not authorized to accept international non-immigrant students.
+Lyme Academy is currently not authorized to accept international non-immigrant students.
 We are actively pursuing SEVP certification to issue I-20 forms, allowing candidates to apply for Student Visas.
 Please check back regularly for updates.